 There are lots of different types of speakers out there to choose from, but Apple users are likely best off getting one with AirPlay support.
 We've tested out some of the best ones you can buy right here.

-Multi-room speaker systems are more popular than ever - especially as mobile devices like the iPhone and iPad allow us to carry our entire music library from room to room, or connect to streaming services such as Apple Music or Spotify with a quick tap.
+Multi-room speaker systems are more popular than ever - especially as mobile devices like the iPhone and iPad allow us to carry our entire music library from room to room, or connect to music streaming services such as Apple Music or Amazon Prime Music with a quick tap.

 There's a lot of choice out there, offering a wide variety of features, specs, designs and price tags.
 But the speaker market - and especially the multi-room speaker market - got a real shake-up in 2018 with the release of Apple's new AirPlay 2 software, so it's time to look at the best AirPlay choices currently available for your Mac and iOS devices.